bauerca/drag-sort-listview/README.md

 **Sept.
 26, 2012**: Drag-sorting is now animated! (optional, of course) Items slide around underneath the floating (dragged) View.

 **Oct.
-15, 2012**: Refactoring rampage.
+19, 2012**: Refactoring rampage.
 Backward compatibility is slightly broken.
 New features make it worthwhile :) and include: total floating View customization, total control over drag start/stop, and a helper class implementing common patterns (long-press to drag, fling-to-remove, etc.).
 Thanks to @orac for getting all this rolling!
-Check out the extensively updated demos and *Usage* section below.
+Check out the extensively updated demos and usage section below.

+**Oct.
+19, 2012**: Public API documentation is up at bauerca.github.com/drag-sort-listview.

 Overview
 --------